 A: The Day Trading book is a full-size text book that is loaded with lessons, and examples taken from real trades.
 It reveals to you the many concepts you need to know to succeed at trading.
 It is really the first step in the process of learning to day trade.

-The Day Trading Forex EBook teaches concepts not taught in either of the other day trading books.
+The Day Trading Forex eBook teaches concepts not taught in either of the other day trading books.
 Although it, too, can be used to day trade a variety of markets, the focus is on currency trading in Forex, or currency futures.
-The Day Trading Forex EBook can be used as a second step in learning to day trade.
+The Day Trading Forex eBook can be used as a second step in learning to day trade.
 Our students tell us that the 2-day webinar, or even better 3 days of tutoring with Joe Ross is a marvelous experience that will change your life and take you to the pinnacle of trading.
 You will never again see the markets the way you have in the past.
 You will know and understand how markets work, and how to make money in them.
-The webinar and private tutoring are backed up by lifetime support through our private forum.

 Q: I have Analysis Paralysis.
 Can you help?